-Upper Deck: Generally contains: Pilothouse with state-of-the-art communications and navigation equipment, along with engines and steering controls, monitoring gauges and alarms, counter tilt windows with sun shades four of which are sliding types; One 18-in hatch to cabin top; Stairwell to main deck.
+Upper Deck: Generally contains: Raised pilothouse with state-of-the-art communications and navigation equipment, along with engines and steering controls, monitoring gauges and alarms, counter tilt windows with sun shades four of which are sliding types; One 18-in hatch to cabin top; Stairwell to main deck;

-01 Deck: Generally contains: Light masts; Life Jacket storage; Access to battery room, forward and aft life preserver storage.
+01 Deck: Generally contains: Crawl space below pilothouse with emergency batteries, battery charger and potable water tank; Light masts fore and aft; Forward life preserver storage; Access to battery room, forward; Aft life preserver storage.

-Main Deck, Generally contains open deck on both ends with auto and walk on passenger embarkation gates forward and aft; Parking for 20 standard sized vehicles; Inside approximate 28 walk on passenger area seating area Passenger cabin has doors on deck side and No. 1 end
+Main Deck, Generally contains: Open deck on both ends with auto drive on and passenger walk on embarkation gates forward and aft; Parking for 20 standard sized vehicles; Inside area seating area for approximate 28 walk on passengers; Passenger cabin has doors on deck side and No. 1 end